 Born between 1997 and 2012, Gen Z is the most racially and culturally diverse generation in America.
 Many are still in school, but as they enter the workforce, they will easily replace retiring Baby Boomers in number.

 Gen Z has witnessed three major U.S. socio-economic disruptions: the Great Recession, the Occupy Wall Street movement, and the COVID-19 pandemic.
 These challenges and the current economic climate may make some more financially cautious and conservative than their elders.

-Members of Generation Z are also ambitious and competitive.
-Nearly two-thirds (64%) say career growth opportunities are top priority when looking for a job, and two in five want to own their own business someday.
-The do-it-yourself Gen Z desires work place autonomy and prefers independence to collaboration.
-This group is also focused on self-improvement, through various methods, including on-demand learning.
+Members of Generation Z are also ambitious and hardworking.
+Career growth opportunities are often cited as a top priority when job hunting.
+Others aspire to own a business someday.
+The do-it-yourself Gen Z desires workplace autonomy and prefers independence to collaboration.
+This group focuses on self-improvement through various methods, including on-demand learning.

 Benefits Strategies for Gen Z

-Generation Z’s youth contributes to their benefits concerns.
-Most have not started families and many are still on their parents’ healthcare plan.
-However, nearly half of Gen Z worries about financial wellness such as student loan debt.
+Generation Z’s youth contributes to their benefits concerns or lack thereof.
+For example, many plan to remain on their parents’ healthcare plans until their 26th birthday.
+However, nearly half worry about financial wellness, such as student loan debt.

-One interesting facet about Generation Z is that they will also look to co-workers and family members for their expertise and information.
-Older coworkers should expect to be able to lend their knowledge to this fledgling group.
+One interesting facet about Generation Z is that they will also look to coworkers and family members as a source of expertise and information.
+Therefore, bringing in older coworkers to lend their knowledge and experience to this group is often effective.